 Santiago la laguna

-One of my favorite villages from the five we have visited in Lake Atitlan.
+One of my favorite villages from the three we have visited in Lake Atitlan.
 The Indian village of Santiago lies between the two volcanoes with a most beautiful harbor on the lake.
 It is less touristic than San Pedro, which makes us spend the whole afternoon.

 We visited Santiago on a Tuesday, and I didn’t expect a market that day as I heard the markets held on Friday.
 Fortunately, we’re able to visit a local market and see Indigenous women wearing the traditional colorful dress.
 And not far from the market, you came to a white colonial church.
 Take a look inside — the altarpiece original dating from the 16th century.